Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Categories1.md

 You see the ``CategoryList`` is instantiated here.
 This avoids null value exceptions.
 It is good to know you can do this while creating the property.

 ``CategoryModel SelectedCategory`` represents the selected item.
 In the View you must bind it.
 In non-MVVM solutions you might use an eventhandler to handle selecting an item from a list.
-Using Caliburn.Micro, we will not do it, but instead we obtain the value and use it in the ViewModel.
+Using Caliburn.Micro, we will not do that, but instead we obtain the value and use it in the ViewModel.
 This separates it nicely from the UI.
 For example, you now can create a test case where you pick a value, assign it to ``SelectedCategory`` and then use this to drive a test.
 No need to have a working UI.

 You can edit the data in the DataGrid in the View directly, but here a different technique is used.
 The idea is that you select an item you want to edit (or create a new one) and then save the changes or discard them.
 You also can create new values.
 To support this, we need a copy for each field in the ``CategoryModel``.